stolksdorf/wine-n-code/lessons/00 - what is programming.md

 var numMinutes = song.duration / 60;
 ```
 Objects are a way of storing information that's named, but have no order.
-Instead of accessing that value by using an index, we use it's name.
+Instead of accessing that value by using an index, we use its name.
 This is used for storing _properties_ about a concept, like a user or a song.

 ```js
 //Increment the playcount